Search results

 New York: ICRC and WHO urge concrete steps to better protect health care in conflict

 … of the Red Cross (ICRC) and the World Health Organization (WHO) are seeking stronger … protect people providing or receiving health care in conflict situations.
-A high-level … In 2012 the ICRC launched the Health Care in Danger project, a four-year effort to secure …
+A high-level panel … In 2012 the ICRC launched the Health Care in Danger project, a four-year effort to secure …

 News release